DLA Piper achieved two big wins in 2011 and added a disputes team in Miami with an eye on more work from Latin America

-DLA Piper has had various guises over the years, dating back to 1821.
-The DLA brand was created at the turn of the millennium in the UK, while the incarnation of the firm we know today is the product of various mergers with US law firms in the second part of the 2000s.
+The firm has had various guises over the years but dates back to 1821.
+The DLA brand was created at the turn of the millennium in the UK, while DLA Piper – the incarnation we know today – is the product of various mergers with US law firms in the second part of the 2000s.

-The result of these mergers – and a seemingly relentless expansion – is one of the world’s largest law firms by revenue, with lawyers nearly everywhere and financial results that are the envy of many.
+The result of these mergers and a more general relentless expansion is the world’s third-largest law firm, with boots on the ground nearly everywhere and financial results that are the envy of many.

-The current global practice group began to take shape in 2001 with the arrival of Matthew Saunders, who was hired to develop a wider group in the area.
-He became co-chair of the international arbitration practice in 2006 alongside Claudia Salomon, who joined the New York office in that year from Squire Sanders.
-(Both have since left the firm – Salomon to Latham & Watkins in 2013 and Saunders to Ashurst in 2016.)
+The current global practice group began to take shape in 2001 with the arrival of Matthew Saunders, who was hired with a mandate to develop a wider group in the area.
+Soon after, Claudia Salomon joined the New York office from Squire Sanders & Dempsey to co-chair the international arbitration group alongside Saunders in London and Justyn Jagger in Singapore.

-The team expanded as it took over new operations and made lateral hires aimed at gaps in its coverage.
-One of those was former Debevoise & Plimpton high-flyer Michael Ostrove in Paris, to help deal with an increase in work under ICC rules.
+Since then, the team has expanded as the firm has taken over new operations, and through its own lateral hires aimed at gaps in its coverage.
+One of those saw it recruit a former Debevoise & Plimpton high-flyer, Michael Ostrove, in France to help deal with an increase in work under ICC rules.

-The group also enjoyed a whole new level of visibility in 2010 when it became adviser to the Russian side in arbitrations that flowed from the Russia–Ukraine gas wars of 2008 and 2009.
-It has recently followed this up with a stream of cases for Gazprom against Ukraine’s Naftogaz.
+The group enjoyed a whole new level of visibility in 2010 when it became adviser to the Russian side in arbitrations that flowed from the Ukraine-Russia gas wars of 2008 and 2009.
+Former clients speak highly of the team’s approach.
+One told GAR a year ago, “You wouldn’t want this bunch of street fighters against you.”

-Almost too big to cover here.
-In arbitration terms, the more important offices are London, Paris, New York, Dubai and Hong Kong – but it’s in a whole lot of other places too.
+The firm’s network is almost too big to cover here.
+In arbitration terms, the more important offices are London, Paris, New York, Singapore and Dubai – but it’s in a whole lot of other places too.

 Who uses it?